SusanFair/MechaCar_Statistical_Analysis/README.md

 Base cost of the vehicle within a vehicale class.
 The difference between the mean values from each dataset

 * Hypothesis<br>
-Null: MechaCar cost the same as the competition
+Null: MechaCar cost the same as the competition<br>
 Alternate: MechaCar has a lower base cost than the competition

 * Test type<br>